streetturtle/streetturtle.github.io/_posts/2015-05-01-usefule-alfresco-queries.markdown

 For custom types change qname and namespace.

-## Number of uploaded documents by person
+## Number of uploaded documents per person

 This query returns list of users and number of documents uploaded by them: